khiixar/Janooon/README.md

 ## About

 Janoon combines traditional Pakistani hospitality with premium coffee craftsmanship.
-Since 2018, we've been serving our community with authentic flavors, fresh halal ingredients, and recipes passed down through generations.
+We've been serving our community with authentic flavors, fresh halal ingredients, and recipes passed down through generations.

 ## Features